 As a Mutual insurer based in the South West, we have rural communities at the heart of our business.
 It is therefore especially important for us to understand and appreciate what matters most to our Membership.

-- We deliver training in the local community, including Health & Safety workshops for farmers and the agricultural community, and First Aid training to groups of Young Farmers.
+- We delivered training in the local community, including Health & Safety workshops for farmers and the agricultural community, and First Aid training to groups of Young Farmers.

-- We have sponsored 49 agricultural events and supported other rural activities in 2019.
+- We sponsored 49 agricultural events and supported other rural activities.

-- We have been actively involved with supporting the Young Farmers’ organisations right across our regions, through financial support, training and by sharing our skills and resources.
+- We were actively involved with supporting the Young Farmers’ Clubs in the south west, through financial support, training and resources.

 Cornish Mutual cares about creating a great workplace for our employees.
 We recognise that we will be able to deliver the best service and advice to our Members if our staff are healthy and happy.

-- We are actively involved in the government’s Healthy Workplace Scheme and having achieved a silver award in 2019, we are aiming to achieve the Gold Standard next year.
+- We are actively involved in the government’s Healthy Workplace Scheme.
+We achieved a silver award in 2019 and now have a dedicated ‘Going for Gold’ team to help us achieve the Gold Standard this year.